josesuarez-accenture/openathon-angular/lab-06/README.md

 We export the constant and the class since we will need it in the *Reducer* as you will see later.

-The third export it's a type alias from typescript (basically it's used to give another name to a type) and we will need in the *Reducer* too to can discriminate the action type (in a *switch* statement).
+The third export it's a type alias from typescript (basically it's used to give another name to a type) and we will need in the *Reducer* too to be able to discriminate the action type (in a *switch* statement).

 > **_Side Note:_** If you want to understand the Typescript's discriminate unions you can read <a target="_blank" href="https://basarat.gitbooks.io/typescript/docs/types/discriminated-unions.html">this</a>.